 Lower esophageal sphincter (LOS)

 To be precise, this is not a true sphincter.
 Rather, various mechanisms interlock and form a functional entity that ultimately facilitates the sealing of the esophagus.
-Insufficient closing of the lower sphincter causes reflux of the stomach’s contents.
+The insufficient closing of the lower sphincter causes reflux of the stomach’s contents.

 Reflux is the return flow of gastric juices into the esophagus, which can become inflamed as a result (esophagitis).

-Another complication of reflux disease is peptic ulcer.
+Another complication of reflux disease is a peptic ulcer.

 The following mechanisms form the functional sealing entity of the lower sphincter: